sabinomaggi/mundana-theme-jekyll-sm/_pages/contact_it.md

 ---
-title: "Contact"
+title: "Modulo di contatto"
-permalink: "/contact.html"
+permalink: "/it/contact.html"
-locale: en
+locale: it
 ---

 <!-- general way to assign locale according to specific page configuration -->